 If you regularly implement structured data, you already have an advantage.
 The same logic applies to AI citations: the clearer the structure, the more likely the reference.

-A point often missed in AI optimization discussions: AI systems don’t work with keywords; they work with entities—clearly identifiable concepts, people, products, or topics.
-If you switch between “Google Core Update,” “Google algorithm update,” and “the latest big Google update” on one page, you create ambiguity for the AI.
-It has to decode whether you mean the same thing or different concepts.
+A point often missed in AI optimization discussions: AI systems don’t work with keywords, they work with entities – clearly identifiable concepts, people, products, or topics.
+If you switch between “Google Core Update”, “Google algorithm update”, and “the latest big Google update” on one page, you create unnecessary ambiguity for the AI.
+It first has to decode whether you mean the same concept or different ones.

-My own Grounding Queries illustrate this: the AI retrieves my content via both “tl dr meaning” and “tl;dr”—two spellings of the same entity.
+My own Grounding Queries illustrate this: the AI retrieves my content via both “tl dr meaning” (107 citations) and “tl;dr” (67 citations) – two spellings of the same entity.
 My post covers both variants consistently, which is why it’s cited for both.
-Use a clear primary name for a concept and explicitly introduce common variants.
-Link related entities to help the AI recognize thematic connections.
-This isn’t a new SEO principle, but in the context of AI retrieval, it becomes a deciding factor because the machine lacks visual context—it only understands what is linguistically unambiguous.
+The rule of thumb: use a clear primary name per concept and explicitly introduce common variants.
+Link related entities so the AI recognizes the thematic connection.
+This isn’t a new SEO principle – but in the context of AI retrieval it becomes a deciding factor, because the machine has no visual cues or layout context.
+It only understands what is linguistically unambiguous.

 Data, examples, and source citations increase trust in your content.
 When an AI has to choose between two similar sources, the one with better evidence wins.
 This aligns with everything we know about quality signals and trust.

-AI systems must generate responses in milliseconds.
+What is often overlooked: AI systems must generate responses in milliseconds.
 They cannot wait for slow servers.
-Bing emphasizes that page speed—especially a low Largest Contentful Paint (LCP)—is a factor in AI retrieval probability.
+Bing emphasizes that page speed – especially a low Largest Contentful Paint (LCP) – is a factor in AI retrieval probability.
 If your page loads quickly, is cached, and has minimal redirects, your chance of being cited increases.
-Don’t just think about content; think about the technical foundation behind it.
+So don’t just think about content, but also about the technical foundation behind it.

-For local service providers, there is an additional lever: Bing Places for Business.
-Microsoft recommends keeping business info like address, hours, and contact data up to date there.
+For local service providers there is an additional lever: Bing Places for Business.
+Microsoft explicitly recommends keeping business info like address, hours, and contact data up to date there.
 When AI systems generate answers for location-based queries, they pull from this data.
-If you aren’t listed or maintained there, you will simply be ignored in local AI responses.
+If you aren’t listed or maintained there, you will simply be ignored in local AI answers.

 | Step | Action |